2025 Rakuten / Ebates Review: Can You Really Earn Cashback?

 Since taking an interest in personal finance one site I’ve come across again and again is Rakuten, formerly Ebates.
-As Mint is to budgeting apps, Rakuten / Ebates is to cashback sites, as it seems to be the largest of its kind by far, boasting deals from over 2,500 retailers.
+If you’re still unfamiliar, Rakuten is a cashback site — and is the largest of its kind by far, boasting deals from over 2,500 retailers.
 Its popularity has endured even with the odd Rakuten re-branding and the platform remains one of my most-used money-saving tools.

 Additionally, there have been plenty of times I mistakenly went directly to a retailer’s website to purchase something, only to be reminded by my Rakuten extension that I should activate an offer — but we’ll talk much more about that in a moment.